Uniform K-stability of polarized spherical varieties: Full statement

-By Proposition~\ref{prop_from_to} and Theorem~\ref{thm_sufficient}, we deduce that \(\polVar\) is \(\group\)-uniformly K-stable.
-The same arguments show the K-semistability statement as well. \end{proof}
+\begin{rem} It follows from the relation between \(L_m\) and \(J\) and \(K\) in the proof and Remark~\ref{rem_expression_JK} that the statement of Theorem~\ref{thm81} applies as well if we replace \((n_i)^{-1}\) with any non-negative number for the facets \(E_i\) where \(\DHpol\) vanishes. \end{rem}

-\begin{rem} It follows from the relation between \(L_m\) and \(J\) and \(K\) in the proof and Remark~\ref{rem_expression_JK} that the statement of the theorem applies as well if we replace \((n_i)^{-1}\) by any non-negative number for the facets \(E_i\) where \(\DHpol\) vanishes. \end{rem}
+Applying Corollary~\ref{sph.YTD} from Odaka's appendix to this paper, we have the following sufficient condition for the existence of cscK metrics.